Computably totally disconnected locally compact groups: Abstract

 \section{Abstract}

 We study totally disconnected, locally compact (t.d.l.c.) groups from an algorithmic perspective.
-We give various approaches to defining computable presentations of t.d.l.c.\ groups, and show their equivalence.
+We give various approaches to defining computable presentability of a t.d.l.c.\ group, and show their equivalence.
 In the process, we obtain an algorithmic Stone-type duality between t.d.l.c.~groups and certain countable ordered groupoids given by the compact open cosets.
-We exploit the flexibility given by these different approaches to show that several natural groups, such as $\Aut(T_d)$ and $\SL_n(\QQ_p)$, have computable presentations.
-We show that many construction leading from t.d.l.c.\ groups to new t.d.l.c.\ groups have algorithmic versions that stay within the class of computably presented t.d.l.c.\ groups.
-This leads to further examples, such as $\PGL_n(\QQ_p)$.
+Several natural groups, such as $\mathrm{Aut}(T_d)$ and $\mathrm{SL}_n(\mathbb Q_p)$, have computable presentations.
+We provide a criterion based on the duality when a computable presentation of a t.d.l.c.~group is unique up to computable isomorphism.
+We show that many constructions leading from t.d.l.c.\ groups to new t.d.l.c.\ groups have algorithmic versions that stay within the class of computably presented t.d.l.c.\ groups; most prominently, quotients by computable closed normal subgroups.
 We study whether objects associated with computably t.d.l.c.\ groups are computable: the modular function, the scale function, and Cayley-Abels graphs in the compactly generated case.
-We give a criterion when computable presentations of t.d.l.c.~groups are unique up to computable isomorphism, and apply it to $\QQ_p$ as an additive group, and the semidirect product $\ZZ\ltimes \QQ_p$.

 1